 Thales, ancient Greek philosopher, mathematician, and astronomer

-Better known as Thales of Miletus, this thinker was an ancient Greek philosopher, mathematician, astronomer and ethicist who also lived during the 6th century BC.
+Better known as Thales of Miletus, this thinker was an ancient Greek philosopher, mathematician, astronomer, and ethicist who lived during the 6th century BC.

 He was interested in a vast array of subjects and traveled far and wide in his life, spending time in Egypt.